Berea, Durban

-The two main areas of the Berea are Musgrave and upper Glenwood which are separated by the N3 Western Freeway highway which leads into the city centre.
+The two main areas of the Berea are Musgrave, Bulwer, and upper Glenwood, which are separated by the N3 national route that leads into the city centre.

-Places of interest include shopping malls including The Atrium (formerly Overport City), Berea Centre, Musgrave Centre, schools including Clifton School, Durban Girls' College, Durban High School and Maris Stella, Mitchell Park, the botanical gardens and the Howard College campus of the University of KwaZulu-Natal.

 A related neighbouring area designation is Overport.
+The Berea borders the orange-roofed Durban suburb of Morningside.

+Places of interest include Mitchell Park and the Durban Botanic Gardens; and the Howard College campus of the University of KwaZulu-Natal.
 Durbanites who have called Berea their home include cricketer Andrew Hudson, radio personality Alan Khan, and TV presenter Imraan Vagar.

-The Berea borders the orange-roofed Durban suburb of Morningside.
+Since the early twentieth century, the suburb has been home to the Durban United Hebrew Congregation.

 In popular culture

 Berea in the 1950s is described by the writer Alan Paton in the novel Ah, but Your Land Is Beautiful as being notable for its "stately indigenous trees".